-A letter to Maryland legislators asking them to join with Johns Hopkins medical faculty, most of Maryland's delegation to Congress, the Archbishop and many others in this request to the Governor can be viewed here.
+A letter to Maryland legislators - asking them to join with Johns Hopkins medical faculty, most of Maryland's delegation to Congress, the Archbishop and many others- in this request to the Governor is attached.
 MAJR members are encouraged to contact their legislators with this request!